imVinayPandya/spot-booking/README.md

 ### Seed Dummy data

-If you have seeded data as mentioned previously.
-You will have following data in database
+- `npm run seed` to seed dummy data into database and You will have following data in your database

 **Users**